stuffnting/gutenberg-block-examples/src/meta-simple/README.md

-# Meta Simple
+# meta-simple

 ## Description

-This example adds a block that contains a `TextControl` component, which is used to enter a value for the post meta.
-The meta is then used on the front-end, using the `the_content` filter.
+This example adds a block that contains a `TextControl` component, which is used to enter a value for the post metadata.
+The metadata is then used on the front-end, using the `the_content` filter.

 ## In this code